mattngu01/garden/README.md

 npx quartz sync --no-pull
 ```

+You can also do the traditional `git add .` and `git push`.
+The quartz command is a wrapper around git.

 ### Process to sync Dropbox to content folder

 TODO: automate this process in Github actions on a cron?